FrancescaRuberto/PFDA-/README.md

 - Applying RegEx within Pandas, showcasing how it can enhance data preprocessing and cleaning.

 #### Task 4: there were no specific tasks assigned this week.
 Instead, a lab session was used to practice the concepts introduced in the lectures.

+### Week 4: NumPy and Random number generation
+During the fifth week, we focused on NumPy, a powerful library for numerical computations, and techniques for generating random numbers.
+The topics covered included:

+- Introduction to NumPy:
+  - What NumPy is and how it leverages compiled code for performance.
+  - Fundamental operations with matrices and arrays.
+  - A guide to exploring the NumPy documentation for further learning.
+- Random Number Generation:
+  - Understanding pseudo-random number generators.
+  - Setting random seeds for reproducibility.
+  - Exploring different ranges and distributions for random numbers.

+#### Task 5: create a notebook that simulates 1,000 battle rounds in Risk (3 attackers vs 2 defenders).
+Link to the task: [assignment_5_risk.ipynb](https://github.com/FrancescaRuberto/Programming-for-data-analytics/blob/main/Assignments/assignment_5_risk.ipynb)